 #2 Beautiful Coconut by The Steeping Room

 I really wanted to give this tea a high rating.
-I’m a big fan of coconut, and a good coconut tea is hard to come by.
+I’m a big fan of coconut, and good coconut tea is hard to come by.
 Unfortunately, this one still gets a mixed review from me.
-On one hand, the flavor is great.
+On the one hand, the flavor is great.
 It has a definite rich coconut flavor that pairs excellently with green tea.
 It’s been called “relaxation in a glass,” and I can see why.
 That said, the aroma kills it for me.
 While I’d happily give the flavor four stars, the aroma gets a paltry two by comparison.
 Something about the way the coconut blends with the other aromas reminds me way too much of sunscreen.
 I get wanting to make it feel like a beach, but that’s a bit on the extreme side, and it comes across as overpowering.
-I’ve opted to give this a three star review because, despite my issues with the aroma, it does taste good, and the aroma doesn’t overshadow the flavor enough to condemn this tea outright.
+I’ve opted to give this a three-star review because, despite my issues with the aroma, it does taste good, and the aroma doesn’t overshadow the flavor enough to condemn this tea outright.
 I doubt I’ll order it again, but it’s a worthwhile attempt!

 #3 Vanilla Nut by Teeccino

 Teeccino is an interesting premise right off the bat.
 They brand themselves as selling “America’s #1 Coffee Alternatives &